-How to Customize and Re-Decorate a Fridge Door
+How To Decorate a Fridge Door

 If you are tired of your old, rusty, spotted, odd-colored, or shabby refrigerator, then give it a new look with detachable wallpaper.
 It's a simple redecorating trick that costs only a few dollars.